Responding to a letter of demand

 A letter of demand is a letter from the other party asking you to return their goods, or pay you the money value of those goods.
-It often warns you that if this is not done they may start a court case to recover the goods.
+It often warns you that if this is not done they may start a case in the NSW Civil and Administrative Tribunal (NCAT).

 When you receive a letter of demand, this might be the first time you find out that someone wants their goods back.

 The letter may be sent by registered post or email.
 The demand can also be made over the phone or in person.

 whether the other party will accept payment for the goods rather than their return

 what the other party will do if you don't return the goods or pay the value of the goods